pallets/flask/docs/patterns/distribute.rst

     )

 Please keep in mind that you have to list subpackages explicitly.
-If you want distribute to lookup the packages for you automatically, you can use the `find_packages` function::
+If you want setuptools to lookup the packages for you automatically, you can use the `find_packages` function::

     from setuptools import setup, find_packages